Skip to content

 Understanding the Flow

-4. Add a short 500ms delay for system consistency
+4. Short delay - 500ms for consistency

 Each step builds on the previous ones, showing how to:

-• Chain requests together
+• Chain requests together with variable substitution

-• Save and use response data
+• Save and use response data from both JSON and headers

-• Verify state changes
+• Verify state changes across multiple operations

-• Handle different HTTP methods
+• Handle different HTTP methods (POST, GET, DELETE)

-• Work with multiple resources
+• Work with multiple resources and lifecycle management

 • Use strategic delays for system consistency